rnieblesealo/glassdoor-mockup/README.md

 *This is by no means a complete product!* It was built in a day, and is meant to serve as a proof-of-concept only.

-Things may not look right and break on some screen sizes!

 ---

 **Built by Rafa with ❤️**